 The spin polarization $M^{\alpha }=\langle \psi_{R}\vert \sum_{k} \hat \sigma_{\alpha }^{k}\vert \psi_{R}\rangle$ for general direction $\alpha = x,y,z$.
 In our work, we choose spin polarization along $x$-axis $M^{x}$ as order parameter.
 The susceptibility can be given by the differential,

 The non-analytical behaviour of order parameter and susceptibility can help us to reveal the property of phase transition for non-Hermitian QCP model.

 As shown in Fig. \ref{fig_mx}, order parameter $M^{x}$ vary with dissipation strength $\Gamma$ for different spin number up to $L=16$ in linear axis (a) and logarithmic axis (b).
 The critical points for different system size are determined when $M^{x}$ becomes zero.
-While in Fig. \ref{fig_mx}(b) the data almostly collapse into one straight line in logarithmic scale, we extract the critical exponents $\beta$ for different spin number according to scaling function
+While in Fig. \ref{fig_mx}(b) the data almost collapse into one straight line in logarithmic scale, we extract the critical exponents $\beta$ for different spin number according to scaling function

 The critical points for different system size gradually converge to true critical point.
 In Table.\ref{tab_mx}, we list critical points and critical exponents for system size from $L=4$ to $L=16$.
-And $\normr$ stands for norm of residuals, which quantify the error for fitting our data to the scaling function in logarithmic axis.
-All critical exponents for different system size nearly are same.
+And $\normr$ stands for norm of residuals, which quantifies the error for fitting our data to the scaling function in logarithmic axis.
+All critical exponents for different system sizes are nearly the same.
 After taking average of critical exponents of different $L$, the critical exponent of order parameter is estimated as $ \bar{\beta} \approx 0.51$.
 In fact, we can look at theoretical results of special case $L=2$ to check numerical results.
 The order parameter can be written as

-here $\Gamma_{c}(2)=\sqrt{32} \Omega$ mean the EP for $L=2$, see SM\cite{sm} for details.
+here $\Gamma_{c}(2)=\sqrt{32} \Omega$ mean the EP for $L=2$, see appendix \cite{sm} for details.
 This theoretical analysis confirm numerical results of critical exponent.
 From above analysis, we can confidently claim the true critical exponent for thermodynamic limit $\beta=1/2$ \cite{BoWei}.
-The results of order parameter $M^{x}$ confirm the analysis by energy spectrum in Fig. \ref{fig1_E_Gamma}, namely there is continuous phase transition induced by non-hermiticity in QCP model.
+The results of order parameter $M^{x}$ confirm the analysis by energy spectrum in Fig. \ref{fig1_E_Gamma}, namely there is continuous phase transition induced by non-Hermiticity in QCP model.
 To be added, we observe the non-analytical behaviour of order parameter for finite size system even $L=2$.
 While, for classical phase transition of Hermitian models, non-analytical behaviour of order parameter appears in thermodynamic limit.
 When system size is finite, order parameter become smooth near critical point.
 In reference \cite{Lee}, the authors noticed similar behaviours.
-The non-analytical behaviour of order parameter for finite system size in our work may be related to non-hermiticity, which is very different from classical phase transition of Hermitian case.
+The non-analytical behaviour of order parameter for finite system size in our work may be related to non-Hermiticity, which is very different from classical phase transition of Hermitian case.